simonesilvestroni/m2m-website/_posts/2021-02-06-new-album-rings-by-cameron-hassard.md

   - famous gold watch studios
   - indierepublik
   - mark lanegan
-description: "'Rings' is the debut album from Berlin-based recording artist and multi-instrumentalist Cameron Hassard."
+description: "The debut album from Berlin-based recording artist and multi-instrumentalist Cameron Hassard."
-excerpt: "<em>Rings</em> is the debut album from Berlin-based recording artist and multi-instrumentalist Cameron Hassard."
 ---
-It’s Saturday, time for some new music.
-I’ve been following the online magazine Indierepublik (formerly <em>Indie Berlin</em>) for a while now, even from before they wrote a [really good review for _After 1989_]({{ site.url }}/work/music/after-1989/#reviews).
+Saturday, time for some new music.
+I’ve been following the online magazine Indierepublik (formerly <em>Indie Berlin</em>) for a while now, way before they wrote a [really good review for _After 1989_]({{ site.url }}/work/music/after-1989/#reviews).

 They caught my attention with an [article they published](https://www.indierepublik.com/music/cameron-hassard-releases-his-debut-mini-album-rings-and-it-packs-a-punch/) a couple of days ago, a review for the new album by Cameron Hassard, titled _Rings_.